AlfredoCubitos/myAvrTerminal/README.md

 to mySmartUSB programmer for Amtel microcontroller.

 Why a special terminal?
-Its because the programmer understands only Windows encoded chraters while modern Linux uses utf-8 encoded characters.
+Its because the programmer understands only Windows encoded characters while modern Linux uses utf-8 encoded characters.